x1xSAS/x1xSAS.github.io/_pages/cv.md

 Summary
 ======
-I am a lecturer in Computer Science at Prince Sattam bin Abdulaziz University and an AI consultant specializing in artificial intelligence, machine learning, deep learning, and computer vision.
-My work combines academic teaching, student mentoring, applied AI, IT consulting, project management, and research.

-I am interested in using AI to support education, healthcare applications, decision-making, and practical technology solutions for organizations and small businesses.
+Experienced AI consultant and lecturer specializing in artificial intelligence, machine learning, and computer vision.
+Recognized for integrating advanced AI technologies in both academic and consulting environments.
+Skilled in guiding small businesses and organizations through strategic planning and project management to leverage AI solutions effectively.
+Committed to empowering students and clients alike in the ever-evolving tech landscape.

 Education
 ======